 We carry out adaptations for people across all sectors of the housing market including the grants scheme for the private sector so that they can live comfortably in their own homes.
-During the year we spent £28m (£13.7m public, £13.6m private and £0.77m housing associations) on adaptations.
+During the year, we spent £20.3m (£8.4m Housing Executive, £10.7m private and £1.2m housing associations) on adaptations.

-- Accreditation of Supporting People providers continued during the year in keeping with the agreed 3 year cycle.
+- Accreditation of Supporting People providers in keeping with the agreed 3 year cycle;

 - Continued support for organisations to consider collaborative and joined up working;

 - Working in partnership with a range of homeless providers around reconfiguration and restructuring of their services portfolio in order to enhance service delivery.